822: Overdrawn at the Memory Bank

 The password is … fingal.

-Probably a reference to the TV game show Password (1961-1975), hosted by Allen Ludden.
+A reference to the TV game show Password (1961-1975), hosted by Allen Ludden.
 Players had to guess the “password” based on verbal clues or else “pass” it to their opponent to avoid a penalty.
+The show’s announcer would inform the audience of the password in hushed tones, even though he was likely in a soundproof booth and could have yelled it had he wanted to.

 [Sung.]
 Imagine me and you, and you and me, no matter how they toss the dice, we’ll always be …